-- F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): - ⇒ Bellarmine University has a "test-optional" admissions policy.
+- F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT.) - ⇒ Bellarmine University has a "test-optional" admissions policy.
 Only homeschooled students, international students whose primary language is not English, and applicants for certain selective scholarships and programs such as the Honors Program must submit standardized test scores.
 Prospective student-athletes will continue to submit standardized test scores to the NCAA Eligibility Center.
 For all other students, standardized test scores will be considered if submitted but are not required.

-For more information on Bellarmine's test-optional policy, please visit www.bellarmine.edu/admissions/test-optional-admission/.
+For more information on Bellarmine's test-optional policy, please visit www.bellarmine.edu/admissions/test-optional-admission/

-- G. Please indicate which tests your institution uses for placement (e.g., state tests):
+G. Please indicate which tests your institution uses for placement (e.g., state tests):

-- ☑ SAT
+- 🖾 SAT

-☑ ACT

-☑ SAT Subject Tests

-☑ AP
+- $\boxtimes \operatorname{ACT}$

+- $\boxtimes AP$

-☑ CLEP
+- ⊠ CLEP

-☑ Institutional Exam
+- □ Institutional Exam

-□ State Exam (specify):
+- □ State Exam (specify):

-C9-C12: Freshman Profile
+C9-C12: First-time, first-year Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2022, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2020 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year students enrolled in Fall 2022 who submitted national standardized (SAT/ACT) test scores.

-- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - $\checkmark$ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - $\checkmark$ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
 For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.

 Percent Number

-Submitting SAT Scores 18 % 101
+Submitting SAT Scores 9 41

-Submitting ACT Scores 92 % 529
+Submitting ACT Scores 54 292

-For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the freshman population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).
+For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the first-time, first-year population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).

-Assessment 25th Percentile Score 75th Percentile Score
+Assessment 25th Percentile Score 50th Percentile Score 75th Percentile Score

-SAT Composite 1,030 1,280
+SAT Composite 1120 1230 1280

-SAT Evidence-Based Reading and Writing 520 640
+SAT Evidence-Based Reading and Writing 560 600 630

-SAT Math 500 640
+SAT Math 540 600 660

-ACT Composite 21 28
+ACT Composite 21 24 27

-ACT Math 20 26
+ACT Math 18 23 26

-ACT English 21 30
+ACT English 21 24 29

-ACT Writing - -
+ACT Writing - - -

+ACT Science 21 24 27

+ACT Reading 23 27 31